dmknuth/ai-game-demo/space-wars/tasks/prd-space-wars.md

 12. Player 2 must fire weapons using the Spacebar.
 13. Controls must be responsive and update the local game state immediately.
 14. Control inputs must be transmitted to the other player's computer via ZeroMQ.
+15. Players must be able to rapidly fire multiple projectiles by repeatedly pressing the spacebar.

 ### 4.3 Spacecraft Rendering
 15. Each spacecraft must be rendered as a line drawing (vector graphics style).